eudaemonic-one/Lifelong-Learning/Database/README.md

 # Database

-Notes on Datbase knowledge, including MySQL and MongoDB.
+Notes on knowledge of MySQL and lecture notes for CMU 15445/645 DATABASE SYSTEMS.